 - Make truthful statements about your identity, financial and personal status, education, and employment history - Ensure that any details we hold about you including where you live, are kept up to date always.
-YOU MUST advise us if you move address.
-Please complete a Change to Learner Details form available from website and administration. - Behave in a manner that will not bring yourself, Pipeline Training Australia, your country, or partner providers into disrepute - Treat people fairly and with respect - Complete all assessment requirements by the due date - Not disrupt other learners during their studies - Provide encouragement and support to other learners - Follow all reasonable instructions given to you by any staff member of Pipeline Training Australia - Follow all Pipeline Training Australia rules.
+YOU MUST advise us if your contact details change.
+Please complete a Change to Learner Details form available from website and administration. - Behave in a manner that will not bring yourself, Pipeline Training Australia, or partner providers into disrepute - Treat people fairly and with respect - Complete all assessment requirements by the due date - Not disrupt other learners during their studies - Provide encouragement and support to other learners - Follow all reasonable instructions given to you by any staff member of Pipeline Training Australia - Follow all Pipeline Training Australia rules - Respect the integrity of Pipeline Training Australia and adhere to policy statements listed below and throughout this handbook.